Play, Be, C: The Fluid Scientist

 We have included these links to our related STEM at home activities.
 These could be sent out for families to try at home, or run in school at a family session.

-Fluid mechanics is the study of fluids (liquids, gases, blood, and plasmas) at rest and in motion.
+Fluid mechanics is the study of fluids (liquids, gases, and plasma) at rest and in motion.
 Fluid dynamics is the study of fluids and how forces affect them.
 Fluid statics studies fluids at rest.

 Scientists across several fields study fluid dynamics, such as scientists studying the evolution of stars, ocean currents, weather patterns, plate tectonics and blood circulation.
 Technological applications of fluid dynamics include rocket engines, wind turbines, oil pipelines and air conditioning systems.